LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Commands for saving and exiting the current game, starting a new game, configuring convenience settings for the current game and challenges for the next game are listed in the main menu, brought up by the `ESC` key.
-Game difficulty, from the challenges menu, determines hitpoints at birth for any actor of any UI-using faction.
+Game difficulty, from the challenges menu, determines hitpoints at birth: difficulty below 5 multiplies hitpoints of player characters, difficulty over 5 multiplies hitpoints of their enemies.

 The "lone wolf" challenge mode reduces player's starting actors to exactly one (consequently, this does not affect the initial 'raid' scenario).
 The "cold fish" challenge mode makes it impossible for player characters